DNXLabs/terraform-aws-security-baseline/README.md

 # terraform-aws-security-baseline

-Terraform-aws-security is a module to set up AWS account with the secure baseline configuration based on Center for Internet Security (CIS) Amazon Web Services Foundations.
+This terraform module sets up AWS account with the secure baseline configuration based on Center for Internet Security (CIS) Amazon Web Services Foundations.

-This module requires:
- - Terraform Version >=0.12.20

 This Module contains two modules inside: